 Botulinum toxin can be offered as a treatment option in focal peripheral myoclonus.

-In regards to DBS in myoclonus, the most commonly reported indication is myoclonus–dystonia syndrome, and the target is usually both internal globus pallidus (GPi) and thalamic nuclei.
+In regards to deep brain stimulation (DBS) in myoclonus, the most commonly reported indication is myoclonus–dystonia syndrome, and the target is usually both internal globus pallidus (GPi) and thalamic nuclei.

 The differential diagnosis can include: